Kernel distribution embedding

 Figure 1

 Handling and computing probability measures via reproducing kernel methods.
-If we would like to make a dependence tests or a probability metrics from this trick then we famously can; that is the integral probability metric that we call maximum mean discrepancy.
+If we would like to make a dependence test or a probability metric from this trick then we famously can; that is the integral probability metric that we call maximum mean discrepancy.

 1 Basic idea